 Unlike conventional medicine which focuses on attempting to treat disease once it occurs, the care offered at Healing Hands emphasizes the importance of improving your health in an effort to reduce the risk of pain and illness in the first place.
 Given the option, most people would prefer to be healthy and avoid illness if possible, and Healing Hands can help those people achieve their health and wellness goals.
 For those patients who may already be in pain, Healing Hands offers a unique way to provide pain relief for many types of pain and conditions, including back pain, neck pain and more!
-Pain relief and pain prevention are two of the reasons that chiropractic, acupuncture, physical therapy, and sports medicine services have become so popular, both here in Greensboro and around the world.
+Pain relief and pain prevention are two of the reasons that chiropractic, acupuncture, and sports medicine services have become so popular, both here in Greensboro and around the world.

 If you have been suffering from back pain, don’t wait another second to begin your road to recovery!
 At Healing Hands, our chiropractic and soft tissue techniques can assist patients with the rediscovery of health and wellness that had been previously known but long lost.
 For others, the chiropractic journey may offer a new sense of balance and wellness that one has never before experienced.
 If you want to start living every day pain free, call us at 336-361-1790 to schedule an appointment!

 People around the world are recognizing the benefit of seeking an alternative to traditional medicine, one that will help them achieve and maintain optimal health without requiring invasive treatments such as surgery.
 Please take the time to meet the chiropractor and our network of wellness care professionals dedicated to helping you achieve your wellness objectives.
 As a patient at Healing Hands we will personally tailor a chiropractic and wellness program specifically targeted to your needs using the least invasive yet highly effective techniques and services.